lightbend-labs/dbuild/docs/src/sphinx/buildOptions.rst

     Missing dependent projects will be detected.
 This option exists mainly for testing, and is not intended for regular use.

   In practice, you can omit the "build-options" section entirely during normal use, and just add the following if you are releasing using "set-version":

 .. code-block:: javascript

-   build-options:{cross-version:standard}
+   build.options:{cross-version:standard}

+sbt-version
+  You can optionally specify here the sbt version that should be used to compile all the sbt-based projects.
+If not specified, sbt 0.12.4 will be used.

 |